GeorgeBacky/AI_AssistantPythonAutomation/README.md

 # AI_AssistantPythonAutomation
+<b>I used to see Sci-Fi Movies and i decided to make this app.I took the idea from IronMan</b>
 <b>I made a simple AI.<br>I think it's a very good option if you want to start to make yours and if you want you can edit my sourcecode</b>

 <b>I USED THIS LIBS SO YOU NEED TO INSTALL IT!</b><br>